It’s not possible to register just any

 The seven LSB of the NetID are called NwkID and match the seven MSB of the short address of an end-device as described before.

-The Wiki page Address Space in LoRaWAN explains some more:
+The documentation on LoRaWAN Address Space explains some more:

 The Things Network Foundation has received a 7-bit device address prefix from the LoRa Alliance.
 This means that all TTN device addresses will start with

 0x27 (although addresses that start with these might also belong to other networks with the same prefix).
 Within TTN, we assign device address prefixes to “regions” (for example, device addresses in the

 0x2601).
 Within a region, the NetworkServer is responsible for assigning device addresses.
 We are using prefixes here too for different device classes (for example, ABP devices in the